ThinkBigAnalytics/scalding-workshop/Workshop.md

 	  --ngram-prefix "I love" \
 	  --count 10

-Unfortunately, the data set isn't large enough to find a lot of examples.
+Unfortunately, the data set isn't large enough to find a lot of examples for many possible ngrams.

 ### Further Exploration

 #### Experiment with Different Prefixes

 Try other prefixes of different lengths.
+You don't have to specify a two-word prefix!

-#### Try Using Shakespeare's Plays
+#### Try Using Other Text Files

-The script hard-codes the Twitter schema, so we can ignore everything except the `text`.
-Create a variation that just reads the whole line as text, using `TextLine`.
-Try it on `data/shakespeare/plays.txt`.
+Run the script on other large text files you have.

 #### NGram Detector